IvannDragoo/VanitySearchKeyhunt-1.0/README.md

 2. Add VanitySearchKeyhunt 1.0

-    Download the VanitySearchKeyhunt1.0.py script.
+    Download the VanitySearchKeyhunt1.0.py and requirements.txt.
-    Copy the script into the Keyhunt directory, where the keyhunt.py file is located.
+    Copy the script and requirements.txt into the Keyhunt directory, where the keyhunt file is located.

 3. Install Dependencies